-- Risk Management Plan: Our risk management plan is heavily reliant on the RMI's RMAP to validate SOR facilities as active and conformant to the OECD Guidance.
+Risk Management Plan: Our risk management plan is heavily reliant on the RMI's RMAP to validate SOR facilities as active and conformant to the OECD Guidance.
 RMAP is designed as a due diligence measure that audits the procurement, smelting, and refining practices of facilities processing Conflict Minerals from the Covered Countries, or other CAHRAs, that may not be from recycled or scrap resources.
-The RCOI data provided by the RMI bimonthly allows for a RCOI to be performed to identify and respond to any location-based risks. - Risk Monitoring: We have a monitoring, measuring, and reporting process in place to monitor risks on an ongoing basis.
+The RCOI data provided by the RMI bimonthly allows for an RCOI to be performed to identify and respond to any location-based risks.

+- Risk Monitoring: We have a monitoring, measuring, and reporting process in place to monitor risks on an ongoing basis.
 This process is set forth in our written ethical minerals procedure that we utilize as part of our Conflict Minerals Program.
-Records of supplier CMRTs that have, and have not, been obtained are monitored and reported from the compliance module and within the supplier compliance dashboard.
+Records of supplier CMRTs that have, and have not, been obtained are monitored and reported from the compliance module within both the supplier compliance dashboard and the quality management system ("QMS") records dashboard.
 The supplier compliance dashboard produces and distributes a report every other week detailing this information to all internal Conflict Minerals stakeholders.

-- Reporting Findings: In addition to the biweekly supplier compliance dashboard report that is produced, any findings are presented to the Operations Leadership Team in a quarterly report, containing any necessary escalations related to securing the Conflict Minerals supply chain.
-Escalations are processed by the Operations Leadership Team to bring suppliers into conformance, otherwise they are removed from the supply chain by enforcing our Supplier Code of Conduct and Ethical Minerals Sourcing Policy. - Report Findings to Senior Management: Status updates are provided to our Operations Leadership Team summarizing the information gathered during our annual survey for Conflict Minerals, results of the risk assessment, due diligence activities, and risk mitigation efforts.
+The QMS records dashboard produces and distributes a monthly report to individual suppliers and supply chain stakeholders. - Reporting Findings: In addition to the biweekly supplier compliance report that is produced, any findings are presented to the Company's VP of Global Quality in a monthly report, containing any necessary escalations related to securing the Conflict Minerals supply chain.
+Escalations are processed by the VP of Global Quality to bring suppliers into conformance, otherwise they are removed from the supply chain by enforcing our Supplier Code of Conduct and Ethical Minerals Sourcing Policy. - Report Findings to Senior Management: Status updates are provided to our VP of Global Quality and our Director, Quality Management Systems summarizing the information gathered during our annual survey for Conflict Minerals, results of the risk assessment, due diligence activities, and risk mitigation efforts.